Gaming YouTube Channel Equipment: Complete Guide

 Streamer vs YouTuber Gaming Gear Differences

-If you’re primarily a live streamer, add:
+If you’re mainly a live streamer, add:

 What You Can Skip (For Now)

-• DSLR/mirrorless cameras as webcams — the quality upgrade over a good webcam is real but not retention-changing for gaming audiences.
-Save £1,500+ for later.
+• A DSLR or mirrorless as a webcam — the quality bump over a good webcam is real but it won’t move retention for a gaming audience.
+Save the £1,500+ for later.

 Software Stack for Gaming Channels

-• Editing: DaVinci Resolve (free, excellent) or Adobe Premiere Pro (~£20/month)
+• Editing: DaVinci Resolve (free and excellent) or Adobe Premiere Pro (~£20/month)

 Gaming Sub-Niches and Their Kit Variations